Dellinka/BSY-Black-Gate/README.md

 <command name> [bot name] [parameter1 ...]

 help                          (list possible commands) ls_bots                       (lists all currently available bots) todo                          (list all the queued commands) exit                          (stop controller) ping                          (ping all bots manually) w  <bot filename>             (lists users currently logged in) ls <bot filename> <PATH>      (list content of specified directory) id <bot filename>             (id of current user) cp <bot filename> <PATH>      (copy fole from the bot to controller) exec <bot filename> <PATH>    (execute a binary inside the bot given the name of the binary)
 ```

-## Bots checking
+### Bots checking
 The controller sends ```ping``` command to all the bots every 5 minutes (the command is specified in the fluffiness level).
-If bot receives ping command, he change its status to success emoji.
+If bot receives ping command, it changes its status to success emoji.
 If the status is still reset after 15 seconds, controller removes the bot from bot list the and removes its bots post as well.